 Principal Electrical Engineer

-According to PayScale, the average Aerospace Engineer salary at Northrop Grumman is $89,515 with a range of $69K to $145K.
+According to PayScale, the average Experienced Aerospace Engineer salary at Northrop Grumman is $126,006 with a range of $88K to $168K.

-Requirements include a Bachelor’s in a STEM field, 9 years of engineering experience or, 7 years of experience with a Master's.
+Requirements include a Bachelor’s in STEM discipline with 5 years of relevant work experience or Master’s Degree with 3 years of experience.
+You must have experience developing system models using modeling methodologies.
 You’ll also need to obtain a DoD Secret Clearance or higher.

-According to PayScale, the average Principal Systems Engineer Salary at Northrop Grumman is $119,506 with a range of $93K to $154K.
+According to PayScale, the average Experienced Principal Systems Engineer Salary at Northrop Grumman is $125,838 with a range of $99K to $163K.

 With multiple business sectors and operations spanning the globe, Northrop Grumman has job opportunities for every skill level.
-Starting or advancing your career at the company can be challenging as each opening sees countless applicants, but Cluster can help.
+Advancing a career in aerospace can be challenging, but Cluster can help.

 Our recruiters match qualified engineers with leading heritage aerospace companies, emerging startups, and organizations of all sizes in between.
 We also connect talent to training programs so you can develop the skills necessary to take your career to the next level.
 Register for your (always) free Cluster account, and one of our recruiters will contact you within a business day.
 You bring the talent, we’ll bring the jobs and training.